 A course may be added prior to the start of classes, provided there is a seat available.

 If you drop a course from your schedule before census day, the course will be deleted and will not appear on your transcript.
 If you drop a course after census day, the course will appear on your transcript with a "W" grade, indicating withdrawal.
 The grade of "W" will not affect your grade point average but may negatively impact your academic standing and/or ability to receive financial aid.
-At the end of the tenth week of classes, you will not be allowed to drop a course and will then receive whatever grade the instructor assigns to you.
+After the 13th week of a Fall or Spring (16-week) semester, or the 85% completion point of a modular class, summer class(es), or class(es) offered during the Winter Intersession, you will not be allowed to drop a course and will then receive whatever grade the instructor assigns to you.

-Modular, or mod, classes are those courses which are less than a full semester in length.
-These types of courses may be added at any time prior to the start of the class.
+Modular ("Mod") courses are courses which are less than a full semester in length.
+These types of courses may be added at any time prior to the start of the course.
 If you choose to drop a mod class, the deadlines differ from those of the regular full term.
 Please consult the Registration & Records Office (A201) for detailed information.
 During the first 20% of the course, you may drop a mod course and the course will be deleted.
-After completion of 20% of the course, and up until completion of two-thirds of the course, you may drop the course and receive a W (withdrawal) grade.
-You may not withdraw from a mod course after the 2/3 point of the course.
+After completion of 20% of the course, and up until completion of 85% of a modular course, Summer class, or class offered during Winter Intersession, you may drop the course and receive a W (withdrawal) grade.
+You may not withdraw from a modular course after the 85% point of the course.

 If you wish to officially withdraw from the College and drop all your classes, please see the section entitled Withdrawals.